-Graduate students across the College of Engineering are encouraged to participate in the Engineering Innovation in Medicine course sequence.
+Graduate students across the College of Engineering are encouraged to participate in the Engineering Innovation in Health course sequence.
 The course sequence starts with an introductory bootcamp for medical device design and culminates in a project where you design, construct, test, and evaluate a prototype medical technology or device that meets a clinical need.
 The courses are based around a team project and include field trips to UW Medicine where you will interact with medical technologies and observe medicine in practice.

 This course is recommended for students interested in pursuing a M.S. project or thesis on a medical or health related topic as well as for Ph.D. students seeking technical elective credits.
 Students can take a single, autumn quarter introductory course or choose to take the three-quarter course sequence from autumn to spring.

 - Design process

 - Clinical need-finding

 - The influence of engineering on medicine and health sciences